-Works of the Law
+The Works of the Law

-Sin is the Great Leveler that places every man and woman in the same predicament - bondage now, and death and “Wrath” later.
-No one is exempted from the penalty of sin whether Jew or Gentile, and no one has a legitimate excuse for his or her sin.
-Without exception, God will “render to every man according to his works.”
+Sin is the Great Leveler that places everyone in the same predicament: Bondage now, death and “wrath” later.
+No one is exempt from the penalty of sin, and no one has a legitimate excuse for trespassing the commandment of God who will “render to each according to his works.”
 But what, precisely, did the Apostle Paul mean when he brought “works” into the discussion?
 Good deeds and human efforts in general, or something more specific?

-- “For as many as have sinned without law shall also perish without the law: and as many as have sinned under the law shall be judged by the law; for not the hearers of the law are just before God, but the doers of the law shall be justified” – (Romans 2:12-13).
+- “For as many as have sinned without law shall also perish without the law: and as many as have sinned under the law shall be judged by the law; for not the hearers of the law are just before God, but the DOERS OF THE LAW shall be justified” – (Romans 2:12-13).

-Nevertheless, both groups are in the same predicament, “Both Jews and Greeks are all under sin… There is none righteous, no, not even one.”
-The Jews know the Law but sin all the same, and the Law continues to bear witness against their disobedience.
+Both groups were in the same fix.
+“Jews and Greeks are all under sin… There is none righteous, no, not even one.”
+The Jews knew the Law but sinned all the same, and the Law continued to bear witness against their disobedience.
 The Gentiles violated their conscience and even reveled in their sin.

 - “As many things as the law speaks, to those in the law it speaks, that every mouth may be stopped, and all the world may come under judgment to God; wherefore from the works of law will no flesh be declared righteous before Him, for through law is a knowledge of sin” - (Romans 3:19-20).

-The Mosaic Law was given to expose sin for what it is, the trespass of God’s commandment, and to bear witness against sinful humanity.
+The Law was given to expose sin for what it is, the trespass of God’s commandment, and to bear witness against sinful humanity.
 Therefore, no one is put right before God “from the works of the Law.”
 Men are judged by the Law, but their justification before God was never its function.
-However, there is another “law” by which men may be justified, namely, a “Law of Faith”:
+However, there is another “law” by which men are justified before God, namely, a “Law of Faith”:

 - (Romans 3:27-28) – “Where then is the glorying?
 It is excluded.
 From what manner of law?
 From works?
 No, but from a LAW OF FAITH.
-We reckon, therefore, that a man is justified from faith apart from the works of the law.”
+We reckon, therefore, that a man is justified from faith APART FROM THE WORKS OF THE LAW.”

-Next, Paul presents Abraham as the model of faith.
+The Letter presents Abraham as the model of faith.
 If he “was justified from works, he has whereof to glory.”
-But Abraham believed the promise of God, and THAT was “reckoned to him as righteousness.”
+But the Patriarch believed the promise of God, and his faith was “reckoned to him as righteousness.”
 This occurred before he was circumcised, and before the Law was given to Israel, therefore, he was not justified from the works of the Mosaic Law, but instead, “through the righteousness of faith” - (Romans 4:1-13).